soujanyasreenath/SA/README.md

  - Clone the repository in any directory you wish to run the project : git clone git@github.com:soujanyasreenath/SA.git

-# Installing Nodejs : (skip if node has alredy been installed on your comuter)
+# Installing Nodejs : (skip if node has alredy been installed on your computer)

  - Ubuntu / Mint: